-- 1.86.
+- 1.33.
 In Peru, various sources of information enable assessing women's participation in fisheries and aquaculture.
-It is estimated that there are around 8,000 women in these activities (FAO, 2016).
-The National Aquaculture Register, which is administered by the Ministry of Production, reports that 27 marine aquaculture rights were granted to natural persons in February 2015, of which 24 correspond to men and only 3 to women, a figure that represents only 11% of the rights granted to natural persons. - 1.87.
-According to the survey conducted by Mendoza (2015) focusing on the fishing production chain, it was found that women are a majority in primary and secondary processing in aquaculture but are a minority in fishing activities.
-The participation of women in the production or farming area in aquaculture is very low (8 %), but they are three out of ten workers in the marketing area, more than half in primary processing and about nine out of ten in secondary processing.25
+It is estimated that there are around 8,000 women work in in these activities (FAO, 2016).
+The National Aquaculture44.
+As Register, which is administered by the table below describes, they occupy the Ministry of Production, reports that 27 marine aquaculture rights were granted to natural persons in February 2015, of which 24 correspond to men and only 3 to women, a figure that represents only 11% of the rights granted to natural persons. - 1.34.
+According to the survey conducted by Mendoza (2015) focusing on the fishing production chain, it was found that women are a majority in primary and secondary processing in aquaculture but are a minority in most other areas of activity.
+Moreover, althoughfishing activities.
+The participation of women in the production or farming area in aquaculture is very low (8 %), but they are three out of ten workers in the marketing area, more than half in primary processing and about nine out of ten in secondary processing.45